Uniqueness of the $\Phi^4_3$ measures on closed Riemannian $3$-manifolds: An coming down from infinity result

 on $(0,1)\times M$ satisfies for all $0<t\leq 1$ the estimate

 \end{lem}

 Indeed one can check that the functions

 are supersolution (+) and subsolution (-) of Equation \eqref{EqContinuousFormMaxPrinciple}, so the conclusion comes from the comparison/maximum principle.
+(See for instance Section 5.2 of Taylor's textbook \cite{TaylorPDE}.)
 The strong damping effect of the superlinear term $-Av^3$ in Equation \eqref{EqJPFormulationSynthetic} will only be used in the proof of Theorem \ref{ThmLinftyComingDown} by appealing to Lemma \ref{LemMaximumPrinciple} on a regularized version of Equation \eqref{EqJPFormulationSynthetic}.

-\subsection{Proof of Theorem \ref{ThmLinftyComingDown}}
+\subsection{Proof of Theorem \ref{ThmLinftyComingDown}$\boldmath{.}$}

 The main step of the proof of Theorem \ref{ThmLinftyComingDown} consists in showing that if one has

 and